ramiror/spanglish/README.md

 It didn't happen orange | Notthing happened
 At all rag | At top speed
-It puts me the nerves of point | It makes me nervous
+It puts me the nerves of point | It makes me nervous Done the law, done the trap | Every law has its loophole

 ## English -> Spanish